-The practice of yoga is huge and continues to grow in popularity, as numbers had reached 36 million in 2016, imagine what they may be today, in 2021?
-Yoga literally has dozens (probably over 100) different subsets or types within it.
-One of the benefits of this, is that there is most likely a "type" of yoga for everyone and anyone, from beginners, to advanced, the elderly, and kids.
-Heck there are even classes and poses couples can do together, called couples yoga!
+The practice of yoga is large, and continues to grow in popularity, as numbers have reached 36 million in 2016.
+Imagine where the numbers stand up to in the present moment?
+Yoga has dozens (probably over 100) different subsets or types within it.
+One of the benefits of this, is that there is most likely a “type” of yoga for everyone and anyone.
+For example, from beginners, to advanced, the elderly, and kids.
+There are even classes and poses couples can do together, called couples yoga!

-When we discuss any form of yoga, the main components that will be apart of most types, is focused breathing, meditation, and assuming specific postures.
+Oftentimes, the main components comprising this practice include; focused breathing, meditation, and assuming specific postures.

-Yoga is a practice, that when done regularly can have a huge impact on mental health and well-being, in general.
-It can help create a sense of clarity, calmness, sharpen concentration, and increase body awareness.
-It allows you to have an outlet for helping to deal with life's day-to-day struggles.
+In general, yoga is a practice, that when done regularly can have a positive impact on mental health and well-being.
+Specifically, helping create a sense of clarity, calmness, sharpen concentration, and increase body awareness.
+In addition, allowing you to have an outlet for helping to deal with life’s day-to-day struggles.

 According to John Hopkins Medicine, yoga can give you a mental and physical energy boost, and experience fewer negative emotions.
-Studies have also indicated that acute bouts of, yoga like hatha yoga, benefit executive function and mood to some degree.
+As a matter of fact, studies have also indicated that acute bouts of yoga, like hatha yoga, benefit executive function and mood to some degree.

-With this all being said, let's get onto some poses, shall we....
+With this all being said, let’s get into some poses.

 Here Are Some Poses To Try!

-If you want to learn more about how you can incorporate yoga into your everyday life to boost your energy levels, here are a few poses you can use to utilize yoga for energy.
+If you want to learn more about how you can incorporate yoga into your everyday life, here are a few poses you can use, to utilize yoga for energy.

-1. To perform this pose, stand tall and evenly on your feet, hands beginning at the side of your body.
+1. Firstly, to perform this pose, stand tall and evenly on your feet, hands beginning at the side of your body.

-2. Palms facing away from your body to start, begin to raise your them upward, keeping your back straight, not hunching over.
+2. Then, with the palms facing away from your body to start, begin to raise them upward, keeping your back straight, not hunching over.